aaronksaunders/Appcelerator-Cloud-Services-Sync-Adapter/README.md

 	        "type": "acs",
 	    },
 	    "settings": {
-	        "object_name": "users",
-	        "object_method": "Users"
+	        "object_name": "users", // <-- MUST BE SET TO ACS OBJECT "object_method": "Users"
 	    }
 	}

-if you notice, the main edit is setting the adapter to acs and then specifying the object name.
+if you notice, the *main edit is setting the adapter to acs and then specifying the object name*.
 I know there is a cleaner way to do this, ie derive it from the file name, but this is just me hacking!!
 I will get to that later